Dignitary protection

 DSS agents escort the Dalai Lama.
 Houston, Texas, May 1, 2007.

 Dignitary protection services are most often provided by either the United States Secret Service or the US Department of State’s Diplomatic Security Service.
 Contrary to other VIP close protection full-time jobs, dignitary protection most often is a temporary assignment, security detail is usually required to interact with foreign protective security officers, who come along with dignitaries.

+Executive protection, also known as close protection, and/or Dignitary protection is a specialized security service focused on safeguarding individuals or groups who are exposed to elevated personal risk due to their position, wealth, or other factors.
+The core objectives of executive protection include: